Coalitions in Routing Games: A Worst-Case Perspective: Introduction

-We concretize our study of coalitions under worst-case scenarios by considering the framework of routing in a ``parallel links'' network.
+For additive routing games we focus on the framework of routing in a ``parallel links'' network.
 Beyond being a basic framework of routing, this is the {\em generic framework of load balancing} among servers in a network.
-It has been the subject of numerous studies in the context of non-cooperative networking games, e.g., ~\cite{ORS93, Koutsoupias99, Roughgarden:01, La02, harks_09}, to name a few.
-In particular, in order to represent the cost of each coalition, we focus on the worst-case scenario of a Stackelberg game \cite{Myerson} , where an adversary, which acts as ``leader", tries to maximize the cost of the coalition, which acts as ``follower".
-Quite surprisingly, we establish that the leader acts as if it were a continuum of infinitesimal (i.e., {\em nonatomic}) self-optimizing agents.
+It has been the subject of numerous studies in the context of non-cooperative networking games, e.g., ~\cite{ORS93, KoutsoupiasP09, Roughgarden04, La02, Harks11, Wan12}, to name a few.
+Quite surprisingly, we establish that at the maximin strategy, the ``malicious'' agents outside the coalition act as if they were a continuum of infinitesimal (i.e., {\em nonatomic}) self-optimizing agents.
+With the above structural result at hand, we establish that, in contrast to bottleneck games, not all system-optimal flow profiles are necessarily stable.
+Nevertheless, we prove that a particular system-optimal flow profile does lie in the core, namely where all agents send their demand proportionally with respect to the system optimum.
+Finally, we show that when agents have equal demands, this proportional system-optimal flow profile is also equal to the {\em nucleolus}.

-With the above structural results at hand, our goal is to propose system optimal and stable allocations to agents, such that they have no desire to deviate, while bringing forth the system optimum.
-We do so by describing the {\em Core} and a further refinement of the Core, called the {\em Inner Core}, \cite{Myerson}.
-The Inner Core provides stability even in cases where there exists a mediator who proposes a set of deviating coalitions and a probability distribution on the formation of each coalition.
-We show that the system optimal Proportional Allocation (PA) typically lies in the (Inner) Core, i.e., if all agents send their flow proportionately with regard to the system optimum, no (randomized) coalition is willing to deviate from the proposed routing strategy.